Ashish110110/MLOps/Project/README.md

 **Link** : https://archive.ics.uci.edu/ml/datasets/wine+quality

-**About the Dataset** :

-The dataset contains a total of 12 variables, which were recorded for 1,599 observations.

-The input variables (based on physicochemical tests) :

-1 - fixed acidity

-2 - volatile acidity

-3 - citric acid

-4 - residual sugar

-5 - chlorides

-6 - free sulfur dioxide

-7 - total sulfur dioxide

-8 - density

-9 - pH

-10 - sulphates

-11 - alcohol

-The output variable (based on sensory data) :

-12 - quality (score between 0 and 10)

 ## Project Structure

 I have made separate directory for each criteria mentioned in README of MLOps Zoomcamp Course Project (https://github.com/DataTalksClub/mlops-zoomcamp/tree/main/07-project)